PainterQubits/Devices.jl/docs/src/index.md

 save("/path/to/myoutput.svg", c)
 ```

-Note that SVG support is experimental at the moment, and is not at all optimized.
+Note that SVG support is experimental at the moment, and is not completely optimized.
 It is
 however used in generating the graphics you see in this documentation.
 If you use Juno
 for Atom, rendered cells are automatically previewed in the plot pane provided you enter
 `Devices.@junographics` at the start of your session.
+If you use Jupyter/IJulia, rendered
+cells are automatically returned as a result

 ### Example without using units